wigging/swift-macos/README.md

 ## Support

-Support this work by making a donation at [paypal.me/gavinwiggins](https://www.paypal.me/gavinwiggins).
-Thank you 😁
+Support this project by using the **:heart: Sponsor** button at the top of this page.
+Thank you :smile:.

 ## License